 For millions of Americans who were underwater on their mortgages, the tide is finally receding.
-Real Time Tax Data Hot Like the WeatherLEE ADLER 1 -…
+That’s good news for the housing market, of course, and…

 The Federal Open Market Committee (FOMC) meeting ended today (Wednesday) with word that the Fed plans to the stay the course on QE for now, backtracking from earlier hints it might begin tapering this fall.

 Don’t expect a definitive answer from this week’s Federal Open Market Committee (FOMC) meeting on when the Fed will begin tapering its massive quantitative easing program.

 Instead, the focus will be on the FOMC’s statement, which will be scoured for clues about when scaling back QE3 could begin.